amrdesai/mapty-workout-tracker/README.md

 - Track your workouts
 - User can track Running & Cycling by clicking on the location
 - This app uses Geolocation API to fetch user location
-- App generates map to UI using [Leaflet JS Library](https://leafletjs.com/)
+- App generates map and displays it to UI using [Leaflet JS Library](https://leafletjs.com/)